 Having a kid knocked me off of my axis for 5 years.
 I felt in a constant state of chaos.
 I like sci-fi, and I love the movie “Contact”.
-One of my favorite parts of Contact was when Jodi Foster realized that all the extra-ness of the spaceship wasn’t needed.
-They didn’t need to add … Continue reading Control the Chaos
+One of my favorite parts of Contact was when Jodi Foster realized that all the engineering of the spaceship wasn’t needed.
+The extra safety precautions?
+Unnecessary. … Continue reading Control the Chaos

 Category: Relationships